convox/convox/docs/tutorials/preparing-an-application.md

 ### Services

 Services are the heart of your app.
 Services are scalable processes defined by a Dockerfile.
 Services can expose a port or set of ports and can be manual or automatically scaled.
 The most typical example of a service would be a web application such as a Ruby, Django, NodeJS or Go app that is accessed via an https connection.
-By default services are publically accessible but Convox also supports internal services that can only be accessed by other services running in the same Racks which can be useful for things like internal APIs.
+By default services with ports are publicly accessible but Convox also supports internal services that can only be accessed by other services running in the same Racks which can be useful for things like internal APIs.
 Convox also supports special use case services such as [agents](https://docs.convox.com/configuration/agents) and [singletons](https://docs.convox.com/reference/primitives/app/service).
 You can read the full specification for services [here](https://docs.convox.com/reference/primitives/app/service).

 ### Timers